 There is no fixed time for how long a cloud will last, as it can vary depending on the type of cloud and conditions.
 However, it is generally safe to say that a cloud can last anywhere from a few minutes to a few hours.
 The beginning and end time of a cloud can be vague, especially when one type of cloud transitions into another.

-See also Facts about croatia for kids?
+See also Facts about climate change bbc?

 What are 3 facts about clouds?